facelessuser/pymdown-extensions/docs/extensions/headeranchor.md

 | use_toc_settings | bool | True | This specifies whether HeaderAnchor should get its settings from Toc.
 This affects `slugify` and `separator`. |

 ## Alternate Slugify
+Python Markdown's default slugify strips out Unicode chars.
+To better handle Unicode, a couple of optional slugify options have been provided.

+### uslugify
-In order to get slugs closer to like GFM&rsquo;s slugs (in regards to unicode chars), a slugify has been included at `pymdownx.headerancor.uslugify`.
-You can use this overrides Toc's and HeaderAnchor's slugify; it is good to override both if you are using both.
+In order to get slugs closer to like GFM&rsquo;s slugs (in regards to Unicode chars), a slugify has been included at `pymdownx.headerancor.uslugify`.
+This assumes you are encoding your HTML as UTF-8.
+UTF-8 Unicode should be okay in your slugs in modern browsers.
+You can use this to override Toc's and HeaderAnchor's slugify; it is good to override both if you are using both.

+### uslugify_encoded
+If you aren't encoding your HTML as UTF-8, or prefer the safer percent encoded Unicode slugs, you can use `uslugify_encoded` which will percent encode non-ASCII word chars.
+You can use this to override Toc's and HeaderAnchor's slugify; it is good to override both if you are using both.

 ## CSS
 This is the CSS used for rendering the header anchors in this document.
 While Font Awesome is used, you can substitute it with [Octicons](https://octicons.github.com/) for even more of a GFM feel, or use something else entirely.